pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

     arr = df.to_numpy()
     arr[0, 0] = 100

+The same holds true for a Series, since a Series always consists of a single array.

 There are two potential solution to this:

 - Trigger a copy manually if you want to avoid updating DataFrames that share memory with your array.